Gabriella439/post-rfc/sotu.md

 The primary reason for the "Immature" rating is two big deficiencies in Haskell learning materials:

-* Intermediate-level books
+1. Intermediate-level books
-* Not enough beginner-level material targeted at people with no previous programming experience
+1. Not enough beginner-level material targeted at people with no previous programming experience

 Other than that the remaining learning resources are okay.
 If the above holes were filled then I would give a "Mature" rating.
-Once [Haskell Programming from first principals](http://haskellbook.com) is published this rating will probably change.
+Once [Haskell Programming from first principals](http://haskellbook.com) is published the second point above should be resolved.

 The most important advice I can give to Haskell beginners is to learn by doing.
 I observe that many Haskell beginners dwell too long trying to learn by reading